oanapopescu93/blockchain/README.md

 2. To start a new node and connect to existing nodes: npm run dev

-3. When multiple instances are running, they sync blockchain data automatically.
+3. When multiple instances are running, they sync blockchain data automatically (go to cd backend for this test).

 - Start Node 1 (Port 3001, P2P Port 5001)